 Consolidating multiple loans into one can simplify repayment.
 With a consolidated loan, you make a single monthly payment instead of juggling various due dates.
 This process typically results in a fixed interest rate based on the average percentage of your existing loans.

-Federal student loan consolidation calculator helps determine the new consolidated loan terms, including the monthly payment amount, total repayment period, current interest rate, and outstanding balance.
+The federal student loan consolidation calculator helps determine the new consolidated loan terms, including the monthly payment amount, total repayment period, current interest rate, and outstanding balance.
 Using this instalment loan tool, borrowers can estimate potential savings or changes in their repayment timeline.

 • Simplifies repayment